buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/workflows.md

         Depends("tests", bb.WorkflowConcurrent),
 )
 ```
-The following functions are available to set properties on a Workflow Definition:
+The following methods are available to set properties on a Workflow Definition object:

 - **Name** (mandatory): a name to use when referencing the workflow from other workflows.